inset

 Required Arguments

-• D or inset or inset_box or insetbox : – inset_box=(map=true, inside=true, outside=true, norm=true, paper=true, anchor=XX, size=XX, width=XX, justify=code, offset=XX)
+• D or pos or positionor inset_box or insetbox : – position=(map=true, inside=true, outside=true, norm=true, paper=true, anchor=XX, size=XX, width=XX, justify=code, offset=XX)

 Define the map inset rectangle on the map.
 Specify the rectangle in one of three ways:

 1. Use map=(lon,lat) for map coordinates.
 Requires both **region** and **proj** to be set.
 2. Use inside=code or outside=code for setting the refpoint via a 2-char justification code that refers to the (invisible) projected map bounding box.
 Requires both **region** and **proj** to be set.
 3. Use norm=(x,y) for normalized bounding box coordinates (0-1).
 Requires both **region** and **proj** to be set.
 4. Use paper=(x,y) for plot coordinates (append cm, inch, or point).
 Use **size=(length,width)** (or **width**) of bounding rectangle or box in plot coordinates (inches, cm, etc.).
 By default, the anchor point on the scale is assumed to be the bottom left corner (BL), but this can be changed by using **justify=??** where *??* stands for a 2-char justification code *justify* (see text).
 Note: with the default **outside=true**, the *justify* defaults to the same as **anchor**, if **inside=true** is used then *justify* defaults to the mirror opposite of **anchor**.
 Specify inset box attributes via the **box** option [outline only].
-Alternatively, use **inset_box="west/east/south/north"** of geographic rectangle bounded by parallels and meridians; append **+r** if the coordinates instead are the lower left and upper right corners of the desired rectangle.
+Alternatively, use **position="west/east/south/north"** of geographic rectangle bounded by parallels and meridians; append **+r** if the coordinates instead are the lower left and upper right corners of the desired rectangle.
 (Or, give *xmin/xmax/ymin/ymax* of bounding rectangle in projected coordinates and optionally append **+u**unit [Default coordinate unit is meter (e)].
 NOTE that this form requires passing the options as a string and it uses the terse pure GMT syntax.

 Optional Arguments